-Header image courtesy of @travelwithmefromnowon (via Instagram)
+Header images courtesy of @travelwithmefromnowon and @kormanwong (via Instagram)

 Part of why we love the seasons of spring and autumn so much is because they are when we get to enjoy fleeting glimpses of natural beauty in cherry blossoms and autumnal red leaves.
 Luckily, we don’t have to journey all the way to Japan or to Canada to view these sights, because our fantastic city actually also has certain spots with the right plants and flora to do the job.
 Read on to find out where you can see seasonal flora and foliage in Hong Kong—and prepare to pack a picnic basket!

-Contrary to the maple leaves that dominate autumnal vistas in western countries, the red leaves we have in Hong Kong are mostly from sweet gum trees.
+Contrary to the maple leaves that dominate autumnal vistas in Western countries, the red leaves we have in Hong Kong are mostly from sweet gum trees.
 These do have a similar shape to maple leaves though, and will turn a fetching orange-red shade, eventually falling to create that crisp, crunchy layer on forest paths.